dan1t0/blog/_posts/2025-02-19-Advisory-SOCOMEC.md

 title: "CVE-2024-4600 and CVE-2024-4601.
 Security Vulnerabilities Found in Socomec NET VISION UPS Network Adapter"
 date: 2025-02-19
 categories: [security, research]
-tags: [vulnerabilities, network-security, socomec, ups-security, netvision]
+tags: [cve, vulnerabilities, network-security, socomec, ups-security, netvision]
 ---

 Net Vision is a communication interface designed for enterprise networks that enables a direct and secure connection between the UPS and the Ethernet network.
 This connection provides a wide range of network services, including UPS monitoring, event notifications, automatic shutdown of UPS-powered servers, and many other services.
 Net Vision also functions as an IoT gateway, granting access to a variety of digital services.
 It is compatible with all UPS models equipped with a communication slot.